DataDog/orchestrion/_docs/content/docs/architecture.md

 The standard Go toolchain invokes `go tool link` (①) once for each executable binary being produced.
-When using `go run` or `go build`, this is a single invocation; hoever `go test` will invoke the linker once for each test package.
+When using `go run` or `go build`, this is a single invocation; however `go test` will invoke the linker once for each test package.

 Orchestrion intercepts the linker commands to update the `-importcfg` file so that it correctly lists all link-time dependencies introduced by instrumentation